Newport Rhode Island, USA Travel Guide

 Spending time along the Cliff Walk, Ocean Drive, or on a harbor cruise offers moments of peace and connection with the ocean, a soothing escape from daily life.

-Your contribution aids the community.
+Your part helps the community.

 Treat historic sites with care and respect.
 Be mindful of exclusive property boundaries.